usepaykit/paykit-sdk/packages/react/README.md

 # @paykit-sdk/react

-React hooks and components for PayKit SDK - Universal payment processing with Stripe, Polar, and more.
+PayKit React is a toolkit designed to simplify payment processing in React applications.
+It provides hooks and components that work seamlessly with any PayKit provider (Stripe, Polar, Gumroad, etc.) to handle customers, subscriptions, and checkouts.

 ## Installation